 Carry on luggage comes in many variations, whether it’s made with a hard-sided or soft-sided shell or has spinner or roller wheels.
 Luckily, we’ve included a few of each in this post so you can better determine what you need.

-Don’t worry—if you look at every bag we’ve listed and still can’t decide, we’ve included an FAQ section at the bottom of this post with loads of information on how to choose the best carry on luggage for you.
+All of that being said, don’t worry—if you look at every bag we’ve listed and still can’t decide, we’ve included an FAQ section at the bottom of this post with loads of information on how to choose the best carry on luggage for you.
 After all, this is a big decision, so you might as well spend some time on it!

 Let’s dive in.